bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ## Unions

-Memory location of all members is the same; only one may be used at given time.
+Memory location of all members is the same, its size being determined by the largest of the data members.
+Only one may be used at given time.

 ```cpp
 union Numbers